Last Updated on: 18th July 2021, 01:18 pm

 With FxPesa you get two choices of live trading accounts. the Executive Account and the Premier Account.

 Difference Between FxPesa Premier and Executive Account

 The FxPesa Premier account is an ECN account.
-It has spreads as low as zero pips, and is best tailored for high volume and experienced traders.
+It has spread as low as zero pips and is best tailored for high volume and experienced traders.
 Instead of charging pips, the Premier Account charges a $7 commission per one lot round turn on forex pairs and precious metals and $10 CFDs.

-One standard lot in the forex industry is equal to approximately $100,000, if trading the US dollar as the base currency.
-So, in real sense, you’re actually only paying 10 dollars to control millions of shillings.
-And, these commission can be paid in fractions.
+One standard lot in the forex industry is equal to approximately $100,000 if trading the US dollar as the base currency.
+So, in the real sense, you’re actually only paying 10 dollars to control millions of shillings.
+And, these commissions can be paid infractions.
 So, if you’re trading in 0.01 lots, you only get to pay $0.001 for every position that you open!

 The other main difference between the FXPesa Premier Account and the Executive Account has to do with the minimum deposit allowed for the account types.

 A minimum deposit of $100 is required when opening the Premier account as opposed to the minimum deposit of $10 dollars required for the FxPesa Executive account.

 However, the minimum deposit allowed by FxPesa, in all honesty, should not form your basis of why you choose one account over the other.
 It is highly recommended that you have an initial capital of $100 regardless of the account type you want to trade.

 The other main difference between the FxPesa Premier and Executive Account has to do with spreads.
 FxPesa spreads on the Premier Account start at 0.4 pips while spreads on the Executive Account start at 1.5 spreads.

 In order to keep the spread low, it is recommended that you trade at times of high market activity, and we have already covered the best time to trade forex in Kenya.